sysadat/Programming-Language-Parser--Java--/README.txt

     - Used this website to learn how to check if a string is a float in Java.

 - https://stackoverflow.com/questions/328249/how-to-concatenate-characters-in-java
-    - Used this webiste to learn how to add characyers together in Java.
+    - Used this website to learn how to add characters together in Java.

 -----------------------------------------------------------------------------------------------------------